 Travel and landscape photographers will find it useful that the K-3 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the E-PL9 and the K-3 II are recent models that are part of the current product line-up.
-The K-3 II replaced the earlier Pentax K-3, while the E-PL9 followed on from the Olympus E-PL8.
+Both the E-PL9 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+The K-3 II was replaced by the Pentax K-3 III, while the E-PL9 was followed by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Pentax websites.

 So what conclusions can be drawn?
 Is the Olympus E-PL9 better than the Pentax K-3 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.